jyothir-369/Movie-Recommendation-Using-AIML/README.md

 Edit
 jupyter notebook
 3️⃣ Run the Notebook
-Open movie-recommendation-system.ipynb and run all cells to see the recommendations in action.
+Open movie-recommendation-system.ipynb and run all cells to view recommendations.

 🔧 Potential Improvements
 🌐 Deploy as a Flask or Streamlit web app

-🧠 Use TF-IDF, Word2Vec, or BERT for richer text embeddings
+🧠 Use TF-IDF, Word2Vec, or BERT for better embeddings

 🎞️ Display movie posters alongside recommendations

 🔁 Add hybrid filtering (content + collaborative)

-📡 Integrate with TMDB or IMDb APIs for live data
+📡 Integrate with TMDB/IMDb APIs for real-time movie data

 👨‍💻 Author
 Jyothir Raghavalu Bhogi
-📧 jyothirraghavalu369
+📧 jyothirraghavalu369@gmail.com

 🪪 License
 Licensed under the MIT License — free to use, modify, and distribute with attribution.